Lokgic/diss-repo/src/weight-chapter.md

 > Now this is a little startling; for it means, more explicitly, that our so-called ‘degree of rational belief’ in the hypothesis, [$N$], ought to be completely unaffected by the accumulated evidential knowledge, [$I$]; that the absence of any statistical evidence concerning [the hypothesis that the coin is fair] justifies precisely the same ‘degree of rational belief’ as the weighty evidence of millions of observations which, prima facie, support or confirm or strengthen our belief. [@popperlogic, 426]

-To summarize, we can interpret Popper to be making the following claims:
+\noindent To summarize, we can interpret Popper to be making the following claims:

 1. $I$ is ideally favorable to $N$.
 2. $P(N|I) = P(N) = 1/2$.
 3. $I$ is conditionally irrelevant to $N$.

-There is an aura of plausibility to this argument; however, it is not exactly clear what the paradox is exactly.
+\noindent There is an aura of plausibility to this argument; however, it is not exactly clear what the paradox is exactly.
 So let us flesh out Popper's argument.

 ## Analyzing Popper's Argument

 To begin, we should ask: is $I$ ideally favorable to $N$?
 The problem is to find a way to make sense out of this "ideally favorable" relation without begging the question against probabilism, for the probabilist's notions of the relevance and confirmatory favorability are both closely tied to conditionalization.
 Generally speaking, for probabilists, or more specifically, epistemic Bayesians, $X$ confirms $Y$ if and only if $X$ conditional on $Y$ has a higher probability than just $X$, so by definition if $X$ confirms $Y$, then $X$ is relevant to $Y$.
-So, as the argument stands, there is nothing stopping the Bayesian from biting the bullet and say that $I$ is irrelevant to $N$, or that $I$ was never ideally favorable to begin with, so what Popper needs to motivate an external notion of favorability to establish premise 1, from which we can (supposedly) derive a contradiction.
+So, as the argument stands, there is nothing stopping the Bayesian from biting the bullet and say that $I$ is irrelevant to $N$, or that $I$ was never ideally favorable to begin with, so Popper needs to motivate an external notion of favorability to establish premise 1, from which we can (supposedly) derive a contradiction.

 Here's my suggestion: to give some credence to premise 1, we can use the statistical notion of *likelihood*, which refers to the probability of the evidence *given* a particular hypothesis.
 In general, we are interested in the probability of the hypothesis we are interested in, but sometimes we also reason by thinking about the probability of the evidence that we have, conditional on the hypotheses.
 In other words, another way of thinking about probabilistic favorability is to ask if it makes sense to have gathered the evidence we did, had the hypothesis in question been the correct one.